tidev/ti.storekit/ios/documentation/index.md

 * product[_[Ti.Storekit.Product][]_]: The product to be purchased.
 * quantity[number] (optional): The quantity to be purchased.
 Has a default value of 1.
 * applicationUsername[string] (optional): An opaque identifier for the user's account on your system.
 Used by Apple to detect irregular activity.
 Should hash the username before setting.
-Available in iOS 7.0 and later.

-**DEPRECATED:** Passing separate arguments `purchase(object, quantity[int, optional])`.
-Use a dictionary of arguments as seen above.

-### verifyReceipt(args[object], callback(e){})

-**DEPRECATED:** Use `validateReceipt` in iOS 7.0 and later.

-Verifies that a receipt passed from a Storekit purchase or restored transaction is valid.
-Note that you rarely need to do this step in-app.
-It is much more likely that you would want to do this step on your own server to confirm from Apple that a purchase is legitimate.

-<strong>Important</strong> There is a vulnerability in iOS 5.1 and earlier related to receipt validation.
-Your application
-should perform the additional step of verifying that the receipt you received from Store Kit came from Apple.
-This is particularly important when your application relies on a separate server to provide subscriptions, services, or downloadable content.
-Verifying receipts on your server ensures that requests from your application are valid.

-Takes one argument, a dictionary with the following values:

-* identifier[string]: The transaction identifier
-* receipt[blob]: A receipt retrieved from a call to Ti.Storekit.purchase's callback evt.receipt.
-* quantity[int]: The number of items purchased
-* productIdentifier[string]: The product's identifier in the in-app store

-The _callback_ function is called when the verification request completes, with the following event information:

-* success[boolean]: Whether or not the request succeeded
-* valid[boolean]: Whether or not the receipt is valid
-* message[string]: If _success_ or _valid_ is false, the error message
-* identifier[string]: The transaction identifier
-* receipt[object]: A blob of type "text/json" which contains the receipt information for the purchase.
-* quantity[int]: The number of items purchased
-* productIdentifier[string]: The product's identifier in the in-app store.

-Returns a _[Ti.Storekit.ReceiptRequest][]_ object.

 ### validateReceipt()